 PyroLife Innovative Training Network held a total of multidisciplinary 15 webinars during confinement within the PyroLife Project.
-During these online sessions online international experts on wildland fires shared their knowledge, while also paying close attention to local and traditional fire knowledge and the cultures that revolve around fire.
+During these online sessions online courses international experts on wildland fires shared their knowledge, while also paying close attention to local and traditional fire knowledge and the cultures that revolve around fire.

 PyroLife Symposium Participants

 The international panelists shared their experience with the more than 400 people registered every Wednesday from different parts of the globe.
 Although PyroLife's focus is on knowledge sharing within Europe, these webinars included experiences and lessons from virtually every continent.
 From the academic field, key universities such as Wageningen University, University of Trás-os-Montes & Alto Douro, University of Wollongong, And the Universitat Oberta de CatalunyaLikewise, institutions aimed at research, policy and action shared their wisdom, such CREAF, Arup, Tecnosylva, FAO, European Forest Institute, New Zealand Forest Research Institute, Pau Costa Foundationand CERIDES

 For an hour and a half the experts and virtual assistants were able to dialogue and express their curiosities, concerns or doubts about the different topics presented.
 Some key concepts that stood out over the past eight weeks included the diversities that exist in fires.
 The experts described differences and overlaps in southern and northern European contexts, and which one is it , and important particularities in ecosystems and social structures, especially in the context of climate change.